College of Architecture and Construction Management 2021-2022 Projects

-1. Department of Architecture (Dr. Giovanni Loreto): Sustainable Building Materials of the Future: Architectural Forms and Structural Design
+1. Architecture (Giovanni Loreto): Sustainable Building Materials: Architectural Forms and Structural Design

-What will cities look like in 30 years from now?
+What will cities look like 30 years from now?
 What is the future of building materials?

 This research project seeks to bridge the gap between material science and construction, looking at sustainable approaches in designing new buildings and infrastructures.
 It can take decades for a breakthrough in engineering from a lab to a building site.
 This research embraces the need for innovative architectural forms while building upon structural design principles to create a new generation of smart materials.